Mwaisaka/Mwaisaka/README.md

 I’m a full-stack developer who combines creativity and technical expertise to design user interfaces that are both visually appealing and seamlessly connected to the backend.
 Beyond coding, I love traveling and meeting new people, building meaningful connections along the way.
 I believe technology should always be approached with empathy and a human touch—because that’s what truly defines great developers.

+I thrive in cross-functional teams, collaborating closely with designers, product managers, and fellow engineers to deliver seamless experiences that meet both user needs and business goals.

 Welcome to my world 🌍, where design 🎨 meets humanity 👏🏾 to deliver remarkable user experiences.

 ## Tech Stacks